fluid-project/infusion/README.txt

 This release:
     * New Demo Portal and improved component demos
-    * Mobile FSS theme for iPhone
+    * Sneak Peak for Mobile FSS iPhone theme
     * Improved and simplified Image Reorderer examples and documentation
     * Uploader support for Firefox 3.5
     * Other bug fixes: